aaron-d-n/aaron-d-n.github.io/content/publication/working-paper-1/index.md

 ---
 title: "The Impact of Ethical Company Ratings on Consumer Behavior"
 authors:
+- Nichols, A. D.
+- Romain Cadario
-- Nichols, A. D., Romain Cadario, and Nina Mazar
+- and Nina Mazar
 date: ""
 doi: ""
 weight: 2